GEOS-DEV/GEOS/src/docs/sphinx/developerGuide/KeyComponents/AddingNewSolver.rst

 .. note::

-  We might want to remove final keyword from ``PostProcessInput()`` as it will prevent you from overriding it.
+  We might want to remove final keyword from ``postProcessInput()`` as it will prevent you from overriding it.

 Start doing your own Physic solver
 ==================================